Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 Whatever.
 Best not to drag it out, so he grabbed his go-bag from the corner.
 She stopped him to kiss him again.

-"...Uh… God, I’m scared," she admitted.
-"I was never scared before, but now, I…"
+"...Uh...
+God, I’m scared," she admitted.
+"I was never scared before, but now, I..."

 "I’ll be back," Adam promised her.

 "***With*** your shield, please," she instructed him.

-"…I’ll do my best."
+"...I’ll do my best."

 "Your best."
 She laughed and relaxed a little.
 "Okay. *Your* best is everybody else’s superhuman, so... good enough for me."

 He blushed slightly, pulled her in for a warm nuzzle and held her.
 He didn’t really know what to say.
-Words…weren’t his thing, really.
+Words... weren’t his thing, really.
 But then again, maybe they weren’t the thing for this situation, either.
 Holding her seemed like the right thing to do.

 He had to go.
 He went.
 One more kiss, one brush of his thumb against her cheek, and then the stairs, the street, the fastest route to the base as Titan and a couple of the other guys came hustling outta their own condos.

 They made eye contact.
 Their mutual hustle turned into a run, then a full-on sprint, leaping over obstacles and charging as fast as they possibly could.
-If there was one thing about his job that Adam wasn’t comfortable discussing with Marty…it would be how much he *enjoyed* it, for reasons both noble and infernal.
+If there was one thing about his job that Adam wasn’t comfortable discussing with Marty... it would be how much he *enjoyed* it, for reasons both noble and infernal.

 Then again, she probably knew.